Air Mail scandal: Development of air mail

 As safety and capability grew, daytime-only operations gave way to flying at night, assisted by airway beacons and lighted emergency landing fields.
 Regular transcontinental air mail delivery began in 1924.
 In 1925, to encourage commercial aviation, the Kelly Act (also known as the Air Mail Act of 1925) authorized the Post Office Department to contract with private airlines for feeder routes into the main transcontinental system.
 The first commercial air mail flight was on the 487 mi route CAM (Contract Air Mail) No. 5 from Pasco, Washington, to Elko, Nevada, on April 6, 1926.
 By 1927 the transition had been completed to entirely commercial transport of mail, and by 1929 45 airlines were involved in mail delivery at a cost per mile of $1.10.
 Most were small, under-capitalized companies flying short routes and old equipment.

 Subsidies for carrying mail exceeded the cost of the mail itself, and some carriers abused their contracts by flooding the system with junk mail at 100% profit or hauling heavy freight as air mail.
-Historian Oliver E. Allen, in his book The Airline Builders, estimated that airlines would have had to charge a 150-pound passenger $450 per ticket (equal to $ in dollars) in lieu of carrying an equivalent amount of mail.
+Historian Oliver E. Allen, in his book The Airline Builders, estimated that airlines would have had to charge a 150 lb passenger $450 per ticket (equal to $ in dollars) in lieu of carrying an equivalent amount of mail.

 William P. MacCracken Jr.

-William P. MacCracken Jr. became the first federal regulator of commercial aviation when then-Secretary of Commerce Herbert Hoover named him the first Assistant Secretary of Commerce for Aeronautics in 1926.
+William P. MacCracken Jr. became the first federal regulator of commercial aviation when then-secretary of commerce Herbert Hoover named him the first assistant secretary of commerce for aeronautics in 1926.
 During World War I he had served as a flight instructor, had served on the Chicago Aeronautical Commission, and was a member of the board of governors of the National Aeronautical Association when selected by Hoover.

 MacCracken left the Commerce Department in 1929 and returned to his private law practice, where he continued to be involved in the growth of commercial aviation by representing many major airlines.

 Postmaster General Walter Folger Brown sought to improve the efficiency of the air mail carriers in furtherance of a national transportation plan.
 Requiring an informed intermediary, Brown asked MacCracken to preside over what was later scandalized as the Spoils Conferences, to work out an agreement between the carriers and the Post Office to consolidate air mail routes into transcontinental networks operated by the best-equipped and financially stable companies.
 This relationship left both exposed to charges of favoritism.
 When MacCracken later refused to testify before the Senate, he was found in contempt of Congress.